Headteacher: Mrs J Boylan

 Teaching Assistants are: Mrs G Marshall and Mrs J Sunderland

-Support Assistants are Mrs R Ditta, Mrs S Barlow, Mrs Saiqua Hussain, Mrs Shamin Hussain and Mrs T Mahmood
+Support Assistants are Mrs R Ditta, Mrs S Barlow, Mrs Saiqua Hussain and Mrs Shamin Hussain

 Year 4 is within the lower Key Stage 2 phase at Savile Park.
 In Year 4 the children continue their exciting learning journey where collaborative discovery is at the heart of our day to day activities and all children are encouraged to take appropriate risks.

 Learning is based around a thematic curriculum where personalised child-led activities are central to our vision.
 Children are encouraged and supported to develop their own questions and enquiries as well as finding the answers to these through collaborative learning challenges across the curriculum.
 Each day all children are given the opportunity to Review & Reflect’ on their learning journey, utilising what they have learnt in different contexts – in order to gain a deeper understanding and a real purpose for learning. .